Floor panel removal in Warsaw — fast and damage-free

 How much does it cost and what affects the price

-Current prices are in the table below.
-The cost depends on the area, panel type (click-lock comes up faster, glue-down takes longer), and the condition of the subfloor.
-Waste removal is charged separately.
-If you want to lay a new floor straight away — combining both in one visit works out cheaper.
+Up-to-date prices are in the table below.
+The final cost is affected by the size of the area, the panel type (click-lock lifts faster, glue-down takes more time), and the state of the subfloor.
+Waste removal is priced separately.
+If you’re planning to install a new floor right after — doing both during one visit comes out cheaper.

 How the on-site work goes

-1. The technician inspects the floor: panel type (click-lock, glue-down), skirting boards, subfloor condition.
+- The technician checks the floor: panel type (click-lock, glue-down), skirting boards, and the condition of the subfloor.

-2. Skirting boards are removed — if they are to be reused, they are carefully detached from the wall.
+- Skirting boards are taken off — if they need to be reused, they are removed carefully from the wall.

-3. Removal starts from the far wall towards the door — click-lock panels are unclipped row by row.
+- Removal begins at the far wall and moves toward the door — click-lock panels are unclipped row by row.

-4. The underlay is lifted and disposed of (unless it will be reused).
+- The underlay is pulled up and discarded (unless it is going to be reused).

-5. The subfloor is checked: cracks in the screed, unevenness, signs of moisture.
+- The subfloor is inspected: cracks in the screed, uneven spots, signs of moisture.

-6. Waste is bagged and taken out (by arrangement).
+- Waste is packed into bags and carried out (by arrangement).

 Common mistakes during panel removal (and how to avoid them)

-• Starting from the middle of the room — breaks the locking mechanisms, making the panels unusable.
+- Beginning in the middle of the room — this breaks the locking edges, so the panels can no longer be reused.

-• Levering glue-down panels with a crowbar — damages the screed, which then needs levelling.
+- Prying up glued-down panels with a crowbar — this damages the screed, which then has to be levelled.

-• Not removing skirting boards first — the panels won’t come free and the locks snap.
+- Skipping skirting board removal first — the panels will not release properly and the locks will snap.

-• Leaving the old underlay under a new floor — it has already compressed and lost cushioning; the new laminate will creak.
+- Leaving the old underlay under a new floor — it is already compressed and no longer cushions properly; the new laminate will start creaking.

-• Not inspecting the screed after removal — moisture may have collected underneath, or mould may have formed.
+- Not checking the screed after removal — moisture may have built up underneath, or mould may be present.

-• Throwing panels into general waste — laminate is classified as construction waste; Warsaw has disposal regulations.
+- Putting panels into general waste — laminate counts as construction waste; Warsaw has disposal rules.

 What to prepare before the technician arrives

-• Clear furniture from the room or at least push it to one wall.
+- Remove furniture from the room or at least move it against one wall.

-• Switch off underfloor heating if present — the heating cable can be damaged during removal.
+- Turn off underfloor heating if you have it — the heating cable can be damaged during removal.

-• Decide whether you want to keep the panels for reuse.
+- Decide whether you want to save the panels for reuse.

-• Agree on who takes out the waste: the technician (for an extra fee) or yourself.
+- Agree who will take out the waste: the technician (for an extra fee) or you.

-• If you plan to lay a new floor straight away — buy the material in advance.
+- If you want the new floor laid straight after — buy the material beforehand.

-• Warn the neighbours — removing glued panels can be noisy.
+- Let the neighbours know — removing glued panels can get noisy.

 A real case from Warsaw

-A flat in Praga-Południe, 45 m² — the owners bought a resale property with 12-year-old laminate.
-The panels had buckled at doorways and in the hallway; click-locks had separated in several places.
-The technician removed the skirting boards and dismantled the laminate in under four hours.
-Underneath was an old polyethylene foam underlay that had flattened to almost nothing — he removed it completely.
-The screed was in decent shape apart from one hairline crack, which he patched with a rapid-set compound.
-The next morning the owners were already laying new vinyl plank flooring on a clean, level base.
-Takeaway: old laminate removal is not just ‘rip it up’ — it is about preparing the substrate for whatever comes next.
+A flat in Praga-Południe, 45 m² — the owners had bought a resale property with 12-year-old laminate.
+The panels had lifted at the doorways and in the hallway; the click-lock joints had opened up in several spots.
+The technician removed the skirting boards and took up the laminate in under four hours.
+Under it was old polyethylene foam underlay, flattened almost completely — he removed all of it.
+The screed was in decent condition apart from one hairline crack, which he filled with a rapid-set compound.
+By the next morning, the owners were already installing new vinyl plank flooring on a clean, even base.
+The point: removing old laminate is not just about tearing it out — it is about getting the substrate ready for whatever comes next (compatible with Quick-Step, Egger, Kronopol and similar).

 Frequently asked questions